Avocadocs/cosmos/README.md

 # cosmos
-Cosmos is a IDE for multiples languages.
+Cosmos is a simple and modern code editor.

 # todo
-- GUI
+- Interface
-- Syntax colorations + intedent
-- Addon system
+- Color syntax
-- Add supported languages